Sudhansh6/Stock-Analysis/README.md

 **Bullish Engulfing Pattern**

 The prior trend should be downtrend.
-The first candle must be bearish followed by longer bullish candle.
-Can be relied upon in many occasions.
+The first candle must be bearish followed by a longer bullish candle.
+Can be relied upon in many situations.
-**Thoughts**: The bears were in control of market.
-Bulls succesfully took over the market in the next trading session which is evident from the longer blue candle.
+**Thoughts**: The bears were in control of the market.
+Bulls successfully took over the market in the next trading session which is evident from the longer blue candle.
-**Recommended Actions**: *The buy price can be set to close of blue candle*.
-A risk averse trader can set up trade after ensuring a blue candle is seen on the next day. *The stoploss can be set to low of the two candles of the pattern*.
+**Recommended Actions**: *The buy price can be set to the close of the blue candle*.
+A risk averse trader can set up trade after ensuring a blue candle is seen on the next day. *The stop loss can be set to low of the two candles of the pattern*.

 **Bearish Engulfing Pattern**
 Similar explanations as above.

 - If a doji follows the engulfing candle then the opportunities are bigger.
 It shows indecisiveness after a panic session.

 **Piercing Pattern**
-Similar to *Bullish Engulfing pattern* but the second candle engulfs 50-100% of first candle.
-Similat thought processes apply.
+Similar to *Bullish Engulfing pattern* but the second candle engulfs 50-100% of the first candle.
+Similar thought processes apply.

 **Dark Cloud Cover**
 It is the inverse of Piercing Pattern, i.e; It is similar to *Bearish Engulfing Pattern*.

 - Typically stocks in the same sector have similar price movement.
 For example, think about TCS and Infosys or ICICI Bank and HDFC bank.
 Their price movement is similar because these companies are more or less of the same size, have similar business, and the same external factors that affect their business.